Crested Caracara

 Geography

 Crested caracaras inhabit the Mexican - American border, ranging from Baja California to Eastern Texas, and south to Panama.
-In Cuba there are isolated populations, also in the Isle of Pines, Central Florida and Louisiana.
-They prefer dry open areas, with some trees but scarce vegetation, like savannahs, pastures and river edges.
-They are sometimes found in forests and marshes.
+In Cuba there are isolated populations, also in the Isle of Pines, Central Florida, and Louisiana.
+These birds avoid the Andean highlands and dense humid forests, such as the Amazon rainforest, where they are largely restricted to relatively open sections along major rivers.
+They prefer open areas, with some trees but scarce vegetation, like grasslands, shrubland, pastures, and river edges.
+They are sometimes found in marshes and visit cultivated areas.

 Crested Caracara habitat map